tmsm1999/Embedded-Systems-Project/README.md

 * sed -i -e ''s/\r$//' \*.+'
 * ./scripts/install.sh

+### Main code files

+* **Cashierserver.py**: This file contains the connections that we stablished between the other systems of the project with firebase.
+Basically, is the server for the web.

+* **scripts.js**: Here we placed the functions that dynamically implements the web page.

+* **index.html**: It’s the main page for the server.

 ### How to run the service

 * Open the terminal and type: ./CashierServer/scripts/start.sh